vinaydhegde/testdriven-site/src/_posts/course/2017-01-19-07_react-docker.md

 Add *Dockerfile-prod* to the root of the "client" directory:

 ```
+# build environment
-FROM node:latest
+FROM node:9.4 as builder

-# set working directory
 RUN mkdir /usr/src/app
 WORKDIR /usr/src/app

-# add `/usr/src/app/node_modules/.bin` to $PATH
 ENV PATH /usr/src/app/node_modules/.bin:$PATH

-# add environment variables
 ARG REACT_APP_USERS_SERVICE_URL
 ARG NODE_ENV
 ENV NODE_ENV $NODE_ENV
 ENV REACT_APP_USERS_SERVICE_URL $REACT_APP_USERS_SERVICE_URL

-# install and cache app dependencies
-ADD package.json /usr/src/app/package.json
+COPY package.json /usr/src/app/package.json
 RUN npm install --silent
-RUN npm install pushstate-server -g --silent
+RUN npm install react-scripts@1.1.0 -g --silent

-# add app
-ADD . /usr/src/app
+COPY . /usr/src/app

-# build react app
 RUN npm run build

-# start app
+# production environment
-CMD ["pushstate-server", "build", "3000"]
+FROM nginx:1.13.5-alpine
+COPY --from=builder /usr/src/app/build /usr/share/nginx/html
+EXPOSE 80
+CMD ["nginx", "-g", "daemon off;"]
 ```

+Here, we used [multistage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/) to create a temporary image (build environment) used for building the artifact that is then copied over to the production image (production environment).
+The temporary build image is discarded along with the original files and folders associated with the image.
+This produces a lean, production-ready image.

-When the image is built, we can pass arguments to the *Dockerfile*, via the [ARG](https://docs.docker.com/engine/reference/builder/#arg) instruction, which can then be used as environment variables. `npm run build` will generate static files that are served up on port 3000 via the [pushstate-server](https://www.npmjs.com/package/pushstate-server).
+When the image is built, arguments will be passed to the *Dockerfile*, via the [ARG](https://docs.docker.com/engine/reference/builder/#arg) instruction, which can then be used as environment variables. `npm run build` will generate static files that are served up on port 80 via Nginx.

 Let's test it without Docker Compose.